Connection can REALLY grow a business. It makes the way for support, referrals, opportunities, and resources to flow our way.

 But, when it comes to the kind of connection that pays off for the long haul, posting content online isn’t enough.
 Starting a Facebook group by itself doesn’t cut it.
 Booking loads of sales call is just step one.

 Because GENUINE connection is the only type of connection that lasts and builds your business long-term.
-Being yourself, getting real, and staying vulnerable with your tribe – THAT’S the long-term strategy that will pay off more than you can even imagine.
+Being yourself, getting real, and staying vulnerable with your community – THAT’S the long-term strategy that will pay off more than you can even imagine.

 It’s not an easy strategy, because it requires authenticity, consistency, and sticking around for the long haul.
 You can’t ebb and flow based on inspiration, you can’t give in to doubt, and you have to show up even when you don’t feel like it.
 Genuine connection isn’t about trying on a shiny new personality to fit in with the trends.
 It’s about creating lasting relationships that turn into an engaged cheerleading squad just for you.
 (I’m talking a squad of potential clients AND mentors, colleagues, and friends.)